 Once you have the MOI and a Shareholders Agreement in place, you need to either sell the existing shares in the Company to the investors, or issue new shares to the investors.
 If you are selling existing shares then you will be “assigning” them to the investor.
 If the Company is going to issue new shares then the Company and the Shareholders conclude a “Subscription Agreement” which will set out how many shares are issued by the Company, the type of shares, who gets them and how much they pay for them.

-These documents are freely available to the public and may be used by anyone in the world under Creative Commons Attribution 4.0 International License , provided they insert the following line onto the front pages of each MOI, Subscription and Shareholders Agreement used: “This document is not subject to copyright and has been kindly made available to the public by Newtown Partners (Pty) Ltd and Esselaar Attorneys.”
+These documents are freely available to the public and may be used by anyone in the world under Creative Commons Attribution 4.0 International License , provided they insert the following line onto the front pages of each MOI, Subscription and Shareholders Agreement used: “This document is not subject to copyright and has been kindly made available to the public by Newtown Partners (Pty) Ltd.”

 No legal advice given